Strobesstrobes

 Does HIPAA require a penetration test by law?

-No. The HIPAA Security Rule never uses the words "penetration test."
-It requires a risk analysis under 164.308(a)(1)(ii)(A) and a periodic technical evaluation under 164.308(a)(8).
-Penetration testing is a recognized way to satisfy the technical side of both, and HHS-referenced guidance (NIST SP 800-66) treats it as a normal method, but it is not a named legal mandate.
+No. The Security Rule never uses the words "penetration test."
+It requires a risk analysis at 164.308(a)(1)(ii)(A) and a periodic technical evaluation at 164.308(a)(8).
+Penetration testing is a recognized way to satisfy the technical side of both, and HHS-referenced guidance (NIST SP 800-66 Rev. 2) treats it as a normal method, but it is not a named legal mandate.

 How often should a HIPAA penetration test be done?